IvanTepes/Space-Facts/testing.md

 |   Clicked **About** in footer on any page on site	|   Open **About** page	|   PASS	|   PASS	|   PASS	|   PASS	|   PASS	|   PASS	|
 |   Clicked **Contact Us** in footer on any page on site	|   Open **Contact Us** page	|   PASS	|   PASS	|   PASS	|   PASS	|   PASS	|   PASS	|
 |   Clicked any **Social** network icon in footer on any page on site	|   Open desired social network platform	|   PASS	|   PASS	|   PASS	|   PASS	|   PASS	|   PASS	|
-    - forms on **Contact Us** page are not in function due to lack of skills and current position in the course.
+    - forms on **Contact Us** page are not in function due to the lack of skills and current position in the course.
     - on **About** page there are three links that lead to **Contact Us** page, **Google Fonts** and **NASA** page all three links have been tested and are operational.

 </center>